 Learn more about the relationship between Compliance Score and Compliance Manager in the Compliance Score release notes.

 Understanding your score

-Compliance Score gives you an out-of-the-box score based on the Microsoft 365 data protection baseline, which is a set of controls that includes common industry regulations and standards.
-While this score is a good starting point for assessing your compliance posture, Compliance Score becomes more powerful for you once you add assessments that are more relevant to your organization.
+Compliance Score gives you an initial score based on the Microsoft 365 data protection baseline.
+This baseline is a set of controls that includes common industry regulations and standards.
+While this score is a good starting point for assessing your compliance posture, Compliance Score becomes more powerful once you add assessments that are more relevant to your organization.

 For example, if your organization belongs to the financial services industry, you may want to add the FFIEC assessment.
 If your organization belongs to the healthcare industry, you can add the HIPAA/HITECH assessment.
 Learn how to add assessments in Compliance Manager.